007 First Light: All Accessibility Settings for Gameplay, Controls, Graphics, and More

 For the control menu, you can choose between control presets or edit your own inputs.
 You can also choose to configure camera reorientation to behind Bond, and change previous button holds to toggles.
 If you're playing on the PS5, you can disable the controller's Adaptive Trigger features and rumble.

 Players also have the option to edit the graphics settings.
 You can reduce motion blur, radial blur, wobble distortion, film grain, and chromatic aberration.
-Other things that can be reduced include the brightness of light effects.
+Other settings that can be reduced include the brightness of light effects.
 Another thing you can set is the flashbang grenades to turn the screen briefly black rather than bright white.

 Majestic castle with green roofs on a forested hill, surrounded by snowy mountains under a blue sky.
 A tranquil river flows in the foreground.